brld/GBA-4-Watch/README.md

-# GBA-4-Watch
+# GBA 4 Watch
-GameBoy emulator for the Apple Watch ~ WatchOS 3.0+
+Gameboy Emulator for the Apple Watch ~ WatchOS 3.0+